 5 Ways to Take Care Of Our Lake

 One of the many amenities that make Thurston Groves a beautiful community is our retention pond, affectionately called Thurston Lake.
 By maintaining its care, we keep it from looking like a retention pond and more like a lake with its natural habitants of koi fish, cormorants, egrets, Ibis, moorhens, ducks, turtles, armadillos, possums and yes, even an occasional visiting otter.
 Other fish include Mosquito fish (Cambusia), Bream, Bass and Catfish.
+Although the lake is at 12 month low, proper care will go a long time for it’s health.

 However, to accomplish this, the Board of Directors, Management Company and our homeowners need to follow the following helpful rules: